mdekrey/webpack-simple-chunking-plugin/readme.md

 to shoot yourself in the foot, so as always with programming, be careful with what you do and test thoroughly.

+Please note that currently, all my use-cases include SPA applications.
+As such, the methods for `isAsync` are targetted for those purposes.
+I would be happy to support more use-cases, but I will need community contributions to do so.

 # Installation

 This plugin is not yet registered on npm.